 5KM Marathon (5km/3 miles) – cost of entry is $70USD

 A race timing chip is included in the price above.
-The maximum time limit for the full marathon is 5 and a half hours, half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
+The maximum time limit for the full marathon is 4 hours (possibly 4 and a half hours but yet to be confirmed), half marathon is 2 and a half hours and both the mini marathon and 5km marathon is 2 hours.
 All running participants will receive a Pyongyang marathon certificate titled to you, with the top three men and women in each distance excluding the 5km run receiving ceramic vases at the awards ceremony held in front of 70,000 people!

 The Pyongyang Marathon committee also welcomes differently-abled runners.
 If you are interested in running please let us know more about your details so we can confirm everything ahead of the event.

 Registry for all marathon runners is on a first come first served basis and limited to 1500 runners in total, so if you wish to run, book now!
-Registrations close mid February of 2018.
+Registrations close end of February 2019.